-We focus on generating new scientific information and methods to bear in addressing community-based problems through information and analysis in the field of poverty, systemic human dignity, and humiliation studies.
+We focus on generating new scientific information and methods to bear in addressing community-based problems in the City of Johannesburg Metropolitan Municipality.

-Our research work draws inspiration from the broad Marxist-Leninist tradition, Ngô Đình Nhu person dignity theory and Decolonial schools of thought in their analyses of the state, institutions, organizations, imperialism, neo-colonialism, culture and class contradictions in South Africa’s democratic society.
+Our research work draws inspiration from the broad Marxist-Leninist tradition, Evelin Gerda Lindner humiliation theory, Ngô Đình Nhu person dignity theory and Decolonial schools of thought in their analyses of the state, institutions, organizations, imperialism, neo-colonialism, internal colonialism, culture, and class contradictions in South Africa’s democratic society.

 As an NPO we are encouraged to raise funds to help our organisation achieve its mission and goals.
 Log into your PayPal Account and Make your Donation now.
 Every little bit helps to make a difference.